 You will walk by a platform where the bravest will jump.

-I enjoy watching and photographing them and never dared jump but it’s actually only 3.5 mt height.
+I enjoy watching and photographing them and never dared jump but it’s actually only 3.5 mt in height.
 It’s not a lot.

 Let me know if you made it 🙂

-If you walk past the platform following the edges of the cliff surrounding the cenote, you will reach a nice shady area with tables and benches and a small restaurants/convenience store and a souvenir shop where you can have your snacks or drinks.
+If you walk past the platform following the edges of the cliff surrounding the cenote, you will reach a nice shady area with tables and benches and a small restaurants/convenience store, and a souvenir shop where you can have your snacks or drinks.

 From there some nicely made stares will take you down to the emerald green pool among a lush tropical jungle.

 A few other platforms at the water level are there for you to practice your jumps but make sure you check the depth of the water before any shenanigans.